schmidt-jake/determined/harness/determined/pytorch/deepspeed/README.md

     ...
 )
 train_dataloader = ...
+model_engine.set_dataloader(train_dataloader) # creates iterator over train_dataloader stored in model_engine
 for _ in range(train_iters):
     # The model_engine will automatically perform forward, backward, and optimizer update on
     # batches requested internally from the dataloader and interleave.
-    model_engine.train_batch(train_dataloader)
+    model_engine.train_batch()
 ```

 ## Using DeepSpeedTrial
 You can think of `DeepSpeedTrial` as a way to use an automated training loop with DeepSpeed.
 Next, we'll demonstrate how the typical usage of DeepSpeed maps over to Determined.

 ### Determined's Experiment Configuration
 Configuration Determined experiments for DeepSpeed is largely the same as doing so for PyTorchTrial